jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 3. **Stream API:**
-   - **Use Case:** Simplifies working with collections, allowing for concise and expressive data processing.
+   - **Explanation:** The Stream API provides a powerful and expressive way to process collections of objects.
+It allows developers to write functional-style code for operations such as filtering, mapping, and reducing.
    - **Example:**
      ```java
      List<String> myList = Arrays.asList("Java", "Python", "JavaScript");

-     // Filter, transform, and collect using Stream List<String> result = myList.stream()
+     List<String> result = myList.stream()
                                 .filter(s -> s.startsWith("J"))
                                 .map(String::toUpperCase)